Sufism: Sufi orders

-Historically, Sufis have often belonged to "orders" known as tariqa (pl. ṭuruq) – congregations formed around a grand master wali who will trace their teaching through a chain of successive teachers back to the Islamic prophet Muhammad.
+Historically, Sufis have often belonged to "orders" known as tariqa (pl. ṭuruq) – congregations formed around a grand master wali who will trace their teaching through a chain of successive teachers back to Muhammad.

 Within the Sufi tradition, the formation of the orders did not immediately produce lineages of master and disciple.
 There are few examples before the eleventh century of complete lineages going back to the Prophet Muhammad.
 Yet the symbolic importance of these lineages was immense: they provided a channel to divine authority through master-disciple chains.
 It was through such chains of masters and disciples that spiritual power and blessings were transmitted to both general and special devotees.

 These orders meet for spiritual sessions (majalis) in meeting places known as zawiyas, khanqahs or tekke.

 They strive for ihsan (perfection of worship), as detailed in a hadith: "Ihsan is to worship Allah as if you see Him; if you can't see Him, surely He sees you."
 Sufis regard Muhammad as al-Insān al-Kāmil, the complete human who personifies the attributes of Absolute Reality, and view him as their ultimate spiritual guide.

 Sufi orders trace most of their original precepts from Muhammad through Ali ibn Abi Talib, with the notable exception of the Naqshbandi order, which traces its original precepts to Muhammad through Abu Bakr.
 However, it was not necessary to formally belong to a tariqa.
-In the Medieval period, Sufism was almost equal to Islam in general and not limited to specific orders.
+In the Mediaeval period, Sufism was almost equal to Islam in general and not limited to specific orders.

-Sufism had a long history already before the subsequent institutionalization of Sufi teachings into devotional orders (tariqa, pl. tarîqât) in the early Middle Ages.
+Sufism had a long history already before the subsequent institutionalisation of Sufi teachings into devotional orders (tariqa, pl. tarîqât) in the early Middle Ages.
 The term tariqa is used for a school or order of Sufism, or especially for the mystical teaching and spiritual practices of such an order with the aim of seeking ḥaqīqah (ultimate truth).
 A tariqa has a murshid (guide) who plays the role of leader or spiritual director.
 The members or followers of a tariqa are known as murīdīn (singular murīd), meaning "desirous", viz. "desiring the knowledge of knowing God and loving God".

 Over the years, Sufi orders have influenced and been adopted by various Shi'i movements, especially Isma'ilism, which led to the Safaviyya order's conversion to Shia Islam from Sunni Islam and the spread of Twelverism throughout Iran.